andgordio/mockupless/docs/Courses/InteractionBasics/Objects/README.md

 ## Accessing object's variables

-To access items stored inside an object you use object’s name followed by a dot, followed by the name of a parameter:
+To access items stored inside an object you use object’s name followed by a dot, followed by the name of a variable:

 <iframe height="360" style="width: 100%;" scrolling="no" title="Objects—Recent single" src="//codepen.io/andgordy/embed/XGvoRB/?height=360&theme-id=36403&default-tab=html,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/XGvoRB/'>Objects—Recent single</a> by And Gordy